CAIDA/catalog-data/sources/recipe/how_to_find_when_a_domain_was_active/README.md

 This helper function can be used independently for making queries to the API, and simplifies the process of making queries, including the adding of a CORS proxy to the requests.

 ~~~
-dns.useCorsProxy = false; // Flag to use CORS proxy for requests (defaults to true)
 dns.get('domains','google.com'); // Queries https://dns.coffee/api/domains/google.com
 dns.get('/domains/google.com'); // Also accepts the format of the link returned in api responses
 dns.get('zones','com');